highchair/artinruins-com/_property/81-south-angell-pvd.md

 This project was a renovation of a circa 1900 (maybe older) home used for commercial office space and the new construction of a three-unit row condominium.
 The Egis Group, also known as Finkelman Insurance, was located here since around 1989.

-The renovation and design was conducted by ZDS and construction management by Modo Development.
+The renovation and design was conducted by ZDS and construction management by Modo Development (Aref Shehadeh).
 Neither lists this project on their websites.
 There are three three-level condos in the new construction and two condos in the home.
 The largest condo is the upper unit in the house — a 2,650 square-foot 4 bed and 2.5 bath space featuring 21-foot high cathedral ceilings and a private roof deck.

 The three new units have ground-level garage spaces with sidewalk entrances.
 The second floor is the kitchen/living space with an attached office and bathroom.
 The third floor are two beds with an en suite on the primary.
 A walk-up to the roof deck doubles as a skylight.